A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Case Studies

 \item \textit{Compare against similar algorithms}: this aspect is specially relevant when the proposed algorithm is a modified version of a previously published approach.
 In our case, SHADE-ILS can be deemed a new algorithm.
 However, other proposals featuring similar concepts were previously proposed in the literature, such as IHDELS \cite{molina2015iterative}.
 Following our guidelines, we have included these previous methods for their comparison to our proposal.

 \item \textit{Compare against competitive algorithms}: this is often a hard decision to make, since it is difficult to scrutinize the entire state-of-the-art related to the optimization problem/algorithm/benchmark under consideration.
 However, since the benchmark is widely used in international competitions, we can use the winning approaches in these competitions as competitive algorithms to which to compare our proposed approach.
-As such, one of the solvers in this field is MOS-CEC2013 \cite{LaTorre2013c}.
-Nowadays, there are more competitive algorithms, but we to focus on algorithms proposed until 2018, the year in which the algorithm was presented \cite{Molina2018}. \end{itemize}
+As such, one of the solvers in this field is MOS-CEC2013 \cite{LaTorre2013c}, which has been the best algorithm in these competitions for years.
+Additionally, we include MLSHADE-SPA \cite{hadiLSHADESPAMemeticFramework2019} in our comparison, as it was reported to outperform MOS-CEC2013 results in the 2018 competition.
+Nowadays, there are other competitive algorithms, but we focus on the algorithms proposed until 2018, the year in which the algorithm was presented \cite{Molina2018}. \end{itemize}

 On balance, we compare our method against a considered previous version (IHDELS), a competitive algorithm (MOS-CEC2013), and a reference algorithm (DECCG).